2-, 3- and 4-Body Decays in the Constructive Standard Model: 3-Body Decays

 Once more, we comment on the great simplicity of our results when compared with Feynman diagrams.
 The Feynman diagram result is much like Eq.~(\ref{eq:M(m->evv) FD}) where the leptons are replaced with quarks.
 The number of calculations has not significantly changed for Feynman diagrams between these cases.
 On the other hand, the constructive amplitude has increased in complexity as we have removed massless particles.
 This may seem like a problem until one realizes that even with this greater number of terms, it is still significantly simpler than the Feynman diagram calculation.
 At this point, for the quark decay of the top quark, we have $5$ terms in our propagator numerator.
 Each of these is a simple calculation as seen in App.~\ref{app:explicit spinor products}.
 On the other hand, we will have a similar level of complexity just to create the $4$-component spinors $\psi$ for each of the fermions using Feynman diagrams.
 We will then have to multiply them by all the $4 \times 4$ gamma matrices and then finally, by the $4 \times 4$ propagator numerator of the $W$ boson.
 In fact, even if our coupling were not chiral and we had the maximal number of terms in our constructive amplitude, we would have $10$ terms as described in Eqs.~(\ref{eq:t->b,q,q:prods1}) through (\ref{eq:t->b,q,q:prods4}) and the discussion surrounding them.
-Each term would have two spinor products, giving us a total of approximately $10 \times 2 \times 2 = 40$ calculations in the maximal case.
-(We are not including the calculation of terms such as $\sqrt{E\pm p}s$ which would be present in both methods).
-The Feynman diagram calculation, on the other hand, would have approximately $16 \times 4 \times 16 \times 4 \times 16 = 65~536$ calculations by comparison. ($16$ products for $\bar{\psi}\gamma^\mu \psi$ for each $\mu$ on the left, $16$ products for $\bar{\psi}\gamma^\nu\psi$ for each $\nu$ on the right and $16$ products between these and $\left(-g_{\mu\nu}+p_\mu p_\nu/M_W^2\right)$.
-Of course, this estimate is very naive and there are certainly clever ways of reducing this, not to mention this many calculations is no problem for computers, but when we consider scaling this up to more complex scattering processes, we begin to realize the potential power of this constructive approach.
+Let us perform a simple naive estimate of the number of calculations required, and compare between the two techniques.
+For the constructive method, each element of the $2\times2$ matrices corresponds with one spin combination and each of these elements requires only 1 multiplication.
+We need to do this for $\lbrack\mathbf{23}\rbrack, \langle\mathbf{14}\rangle, \langle\mathbf{12}\rangle, \lbrack\mathbf{12}\rbrack, \langle\mathbf{34}\rangle$ and $ \lbrack\mathbf{34}\rbrack$ for a total of 6 multiplications to obtain these brackets.
+For each term in Eq.~(\ref{eq:M(t->bqq)}), we need to multiply two of these together and then by two masses for a total of 3 more multiplications per term.
+Since there are five terms, which must be added at the end, we have a total of $6+3\times5+4=21$ calculations per spin combination per phase-space point.
+On the other hand, for the Feynman diagram, we have 4 multiplications plus 3 additions for each of the 4 rows of $\gamma^\alpha P_L\psi_{u}$ for a total of 28 calculations.
+We then multiply this by $\bar{\psi}_{d}$ giving 4 more multiplications and 3 more additions for a total of 35 calculations to construct $\bar{\psi}_{d}\gamma^\alpha P_L\psi_{u}$ and 35 more calculations for $\bar{\psi}_{t}\gamma^{\beta}P_L\psi_{b}$.
+Additionally, we have 2 multiplications and 1 addition for each of the 16 elements of the propagator numerator giving 48 calculations to construct $-g_{\alpha\beta}+p_{W\alpha}p_{W\beta}/M_W^2$.
+We still need to multiply these pieces together and this requires another 35 calculations giving a naive total of $35+35+48+35=153$ calculations.
+It appears to us that there is nearly an order of magnitude fewer calculations required to compute the amplitude using constructive techniques relative to Feynman diagrams.
+Of course, this many calculations is no problem for computers, but when we consider scaling this up to more complex scattering processes, we begin to realize the potential power of this constructive approach.